Denizhan-Yigitbas/Covid_Homeless/README.md

 ## Conclusion
-As we all know, "congressional leaders have struck a broad compromise on a third stimulus package that could reach $2 trillion and include relief for major industries such as airlines, small businesses that have seen revenues dwindle or disappear, and workers facing layoffs and loss of health coverage" (Zarracina).
+The United States government has attempted to rectify economic and public health concerns with stimulus packages.
+Reported in USA Today on March 25, "congressional leaders have struck a broad compromise on a third stimulus package that could reach $2 trillion and include relief for major industries such as airlines, small businesses that have seen revenues dwindle or disappear, and workers facing layoffs and loss of health coverage" (Zarracina).
 In comparison, with the costs calculated in the project, the total cost to shelter the entire US homeless population in hotel rooms around the nation for 60